mgtezak/Advent-of-Code-Puzzle-Solver/README.md

 With this website I'd like to contribute to this community, by sharing my own code and creating a fun interface to play around with.

 That being said, I put this project together in a very short time and it is still a work in progress that I plan to build upon in the future.
-For instance, I've only solved about half of the puzzles so far, and I haven't yet uploaded all the solutions I do have.
+For instance, I've only solved about half of the puzzles so far, and I haven't even uploaded all of my solutions yet.
 I hope you enjoy this prototype nonetheless!
 If you're interested in how I built this app, check out this repo.